 News and trends about dumpster rentals, POD-like storage containers, and construction waste recycling around Appleton, Green Bay, and Oshkosh, Wisconsin.

 While it’s not the most exciting investment you’ll ever make, a new roof is one of the best ways to help protect your home and everything in it.
 You’ve chosen your contractor, ordered the shingles and other materials, pulled your permit, and scheduled the date… Good.
-But there’s one thing you’re missing… Your dumpster!
-Rather than just picking a name out of the phone book, be sure educate yourself on your options.
+But there’s one thing you’re missing… You need to rent a dumpster!
+Rather than just picking the first name that pops up on your online search, be sure educate yourself on your options.

 Container Size --> Capacity

 20-yard --> 60 square

 30-yard --> 90 square

 So for example, a 2,500 square foot roof with a single layer of 3-tab shingles would equal 25 square and 6,250 pounds, which would require a 10-yard container.
 A 1,800 square foot roof with a double layer of 3-tab shingles would equal 36 square and 9,000 pounds, which would require a 15-yard container.